-The Colchagua Valley Wine Region is home to some of Chile’s most famous and premium wines, and it’s one of the most beautiful vineyard regions to visit.
-The valley is particularly well known for bold, full-bodied Cabernet, Carménère, Syrah, and Malbec.
-Any wine lover would be in heaven there.
+The Colchagua Valley Wine Region is one of the most beautiful vineyard regions to visit in South America.
+Not surprisingly, it’s home to some of Chile’s most famous and premium wines and any wine lover would be in heaven there.

 Lapostolle Clos Apalta Winery